openstack-archive/fuel-docs/pages/reference-architecture/0016-red-hat-differences.rst

 Below is the list of modifications:

-..topic:: Database backend:
+.. topic:: Database backend:

     MySQL with Galera has been replaced with native replication in a Master/Slave configuration.
 MySQL master is elected via Corosync and master and slave status is managed via Pacemaker.

-..topic:: Messaging backend:
+.. topic:: Messaging backend:

     RabbitMQ has been replaced with QPID.
 Qpid is an AMQP provider that Red Hat offers, but it cannot be clustered in Red Hat's offering.
 As a result,